olaniyan4m/Thenga-Project/legal/TermsOfService.md

 ## 6. Intellectual Property

 ### 6.1 Our Rights
-- Pezela owns all rights to the platform and services
+- Thenga owns all rights to the platform and services
 - Our trademarks, logos, and branding are protected
 - You may not use our intellectual property without permission